meKOTI/meKOTI/README.md

 I build whatever I can imagine.<br>
 I create tools that align with my interests.<br>

-My main tech stack is react, typescript, tailwind, and supabase.
+My main tech stack is react, typescript, tailwind, and supabase.<br>
 For design and visual work, I use tools like figma, miro, and procreate on my iPad.<br>

 I'm also interested in game dev. <br>
 My favorite engine to use is godot.<br>